cms-l1-dpg/L1MenuTools/L1Ntuples/README.md

 and customize the HTCondor submission script `condor_sub.py` according to your needs:
 - `nEvents`: number of events to process
 - `nJobs`: number of jobs for the splitting (corresponding to the number of files by default)
-- `fileList`: list of GEN-SIM-RAW files
+- `fileList`: list of GEN-SIM-RAW files (suggested run from 2024I for 2025 rate studies: 386593)
 - `jobScript`: bash script containing the cmsRun command.
 NOTE: the default is `cmsRun.sh`.
 - `eosDir`: output folder for batch jobs (user must have write permissions)
 - `jobName`: name of the directory created in eosDir and locally